 Visiting Northern Michigan wine country is equal parts eco-tourism and immersion into Northern Michigan’s food and drink scene.
-While it’s certainly enjoyable to simply sip on a locally made wine at a Northern Michigan restaurant, a deeper appreciation for what goes down the hatch is easily gained with a quick visit to a winery—tasting room attendants and winery proprietors are enthusiastic and well-informed about bottlings and goings-on.
-Learn how to have the best time while on a Northern Michigan wine tour below.
+While it’s certainly enjoyable to simply sip on a locally made wine at an area restaurant, a deeper appreciation for what goes down the hatch is easily gained with a visit to a winery.
+To help you plan a trip, here’s your guide to Northern Michigan wine tours.

-The wineries on the Leelanau Peninsula (located west and northwest of Traverse City) are organized as the Leelanau Peninsula Wine Trail, and the trail’s 25 wineries are divided into 3 easily traversable loops: the Sleeping Bear Loop, the Grand Traverse Bay Loop and the Northern Loop.
-Discover all the wineries with brief descriptions at MyNorth.com, or visit the Leelanau Peninsula Wine Trail’s website for a detailed map of Leelanau Peninsula.
-Find more info about Leelanau Peninsula wine tasting with the following links:
+The wineries on the Leelanau Peninsula (located northwest of Traverse City) are organized as the Leelanau Peninsula Wine Trail.
+The trail’s 26 wineries are divided into three easily traversable loops: the Sleeping Bear Loop, the Grand Traverse Bay Loop and the Northern Loop.
+Get a taste of the wineries here, and click here for a detailed map of Leelanau Peninsula.
+More about Leelanau Peninsula wine tasting:

 - Where To Eat After Leelanau Peninsula Wine Tasting